 "Malls are dead" detractors say online shopping will eventually do in "brick & mortar" retail.
 However, a few pertinent facts are being overlooked.
 First, buying certain things online (such as dvds, music or electronics) can work out ok.
 However, one cannot try on clothing or shoes, and can end up sending an item back a time or two to finally get the right one.
 Secondly, lots of Fashionista-type ladies savor the experience of shopping in an actual store, something that just doesn't transfer over to buying stuff (that you cannot touch, feel or try on) on a computer.

 So, if all malls are dead or dying, why is it that...

 -Recently completed a 200 million dollar expansion-

--A 600 million dollar remodeling is in progress-
+-Has a 600 million dollar remodeling in progress-

 Drawings 1 & 2 from www.simon.com (Simon Property Group)

 Drawing 3 from www.westfield.com (Westfield Group)